vrmrohit23/learn-nodejs/building rest apis/readme.md

-# Project: REST APIs with Express
+#  REST APIs with Express

 In this project, we build REST APIs using Express to serve data to different devices, tailored based on the frontend system making the API call.
 Additionally, we explore the use of middleware to handle requests efficiently.